 And so, in keeping with the Stage 33 Live spirit of trying to do right and put light in this world, the Stage 33 Live Touring Musician Host Network is a thing.

 Plus, you might have a future Grammy winner hanging at your place.
 How cool is that?

 At the minimum, a host provides a clean and private place for the musicians to sleep.
 Hosts shouldn’t expect the musicians to stay up partying with them, or to give them a private concert or music lessons, or be “on”, or anything.
 And guests shouldn’t expect the hosts to be waitstaff and larder.
 Total respect is the one expectation of everyone.
 Be cool, honey-bunny.

 If you’re interested in being part of the hosting network, drop us a line at email@example.com with an introduction of general details.
 We’ll add your email address to a private email group for the hosts-in-waiting.

 It’s fine and good if more than one host steps up — every host has a different situation and location and type of accommodation, and one might simply be more suitable for a given performer than another.
-And performing duos, whether they’re couples or not, might appreciate having a night in separate places.

 There has to be a disclaimer, because despite our most earnest wishes there continues to be buttheads in our fantasyland.
 Stage 33 Live isn’t liable for any issues that come up between hosts and guests; we just help make the initial connection.
 If either the host or the guest feels like anything is skeezy at any point, they’re not obliged to go forward.
 If a reasonable complaint is made about a host, that host will be unceremoniously and promptly dropped from the network.
 Likewise, if a reasonable complaint is made about a musician, that musician won’t be eligible to be hosted in the future.